 - White willow bark

 If you are allergic or even sensitive to certain foods, they can spark an inflammatory reaction in the body.
-Common causes include gluten, dairy proteins, and wheat.
-If you have sensitivities to any of these or to other foods, it’s important to avoid them to keep inflammation from taking over.
+Common causes include gluten, dairy proteins and wheat.
+If you have sensitivities to any of these or other foods, it’s important to avoid them to keep inflammation from taking over.

 If you continue to eat these foods without being aware of their effects, you may be causing inflammation in the gut, which can spread to other tissues.
 To zero in on what may be causing symptoms like digestive illness and excessive fatigue, check with your doctor.
-He or she can rule out celiac disease (caused by an intolerance of gluten), and can also test for various food extracts and additives that may be bothering you.
+He or she can rule out celiac disease, which is caused by an intolerance of gluten and can also test for various food extracts and additives that may be bothering you.

 The Alcat Test, for example, allows the doctor to test individual food items to determine the immune response.
 These sorts of tests, along with a daily diary of what you eat and drink and how it affects you, can all help you to determine any foods that may be causing inflammation.

-These healthy fruits have been found to be powerful inflammation fighters.
+These healthy fruits are powerful inflammation fighters.
 Research has focused on them specifically for those with arthritis, but their effects can be helpful for anyone.

-In 2012, scientists reported that women aged 40-70 with inflammatory osteoarthritis who drank tart cherry juice two times per day for three weeks significantly lowered their inflammation markers.
+In 2012, scientists reported that women, aged 40 to 70 with inflammatory osteoarthritis, who drank tart cherry juice two times per day for three weeks significantly lowered their inflammation markers.
 The treatment was especially helpful for those who started out with the highest levels of inflammation.

-So they gave runners cherry juice or a placebo to drink twice daily for 7 days prior to the race.
+So, they gave runners cherry juice or a placebo to drink twice daily for seven days prior to the race.
 The cherry juice group reported significantly less pain than the placebo group.
 “Tart cherries,” the researchers wrote, “rich in antioxidant and anti-inflammatory properties, may have a protective effect to reduce muscle damage and pain during strenuous exercise.”